adelalama/README-Generator/README.md

 ## Description

-With this command line app, youll be able to generate README files for your projects in a dynamic way.
+With this command line app, youll be able to generate README files, like this one, for your projects in a dynamic way.

 ## Table of Contents